yz2483/frontend-nanodegree-mobile-portfolio/README.md

 * I also use translateX method inside updatePositions function to improve FPS performance

+* on line 540, reduced pizza number from 200 to 30, we only need 30 when generates the sliding pizzas on the page

+pizza.html

+* Took advice from Google Developer Tools Page Speed addon

+* Compressed/optimized pizza.png

+* Use inline style-min.css,and minimised bootstrap-grid-min.css

+* Use minimised main.min.js

 The improved portfolio can be downloaded from https://github.com/yz2483/frontend-nanodegree-mobile-portfolio.git To test the page speed I used Python web server and ngrok: